 - Early Move-In: Prior to enrollment new residents may move in approximately one semester prior to attending classes.

 - Late Move-Out: Graduating students may stay up to a week after graduation.
-By request, residents may also request to stay up to one semester after graduation.
+By request, residents may stay up to one semester after graduation.

 - Semester Off from Classes: This allowance is intended to accommodate research or other academic situations.
-Residents may request to live in GFH for one semester during each 12 month period without being enrolled in classes.
+By request, residents may live in GFH for one semester during each 12 month period without being enrolled in classes.
 Additional accommodations may be considered.
+Please note that residents can only make this request for one out of three semesters and they may never take off two consecutive semesters.

 - Between Degrees: Residents may request to live with GFH between degrees for up to one semester.
 For example, a student may live with GFH for the summer in between completing their master’s degree and starting a PhD program.